 Who has access to my record?

-The Office of Student Rights and Responsibilities maintains all campus conduct records in accordance with the Family Education Rights and Privacy Act (FERPA).
-The Office will not comment on the identities of parties involved in the student conduct process.
+Student Rights and Responsibilities maintains all campus conduct records in accordance with the Family Education Rights and Privacy Act (FERPA).
+Their office will not comment on the identities of parties involved in the student conduct process.
 This confidentiality extends to all Student Rights and Responsibilities staff, including the University Conduct Board.
-In cases involving alleged violent or injurious behavior Office of Student Rights and Responsibilities will inform the complainant, whenever appropriate, of the outcome of the conduct proceeding.
+In cases involving alleged violent or injurious behavior Student Rights and Responsibilities will inform the complainant, whenever appropriate, of the outcome of the conduct proceeding.

-Students may choose to sign a release form granting Office of Student Rights and Responsibilities permission to discuss any and all information related to their disciplinary file with any individual that they designate.
-This form is available from the Office of Student Rights and Responsibilities.
+Students may choose to sign a release form granting Student Rights and Responsibilities permission to discuss any and all information related to their disciplinary file with any individual that they designate.
+This form is available from Student Rights and Responsibilities.

 Additionally, any educational institution or agency requesting a disciplinary check on a current or former University of South Florida student must be done in writing.

-Does Office of Student Rights and Responsibilities contact my parents if I am found
+Does Student Rights and Responsibilities contact my parents if I am found responsible

 The University of South Florida is committed to the success of its students both inside and outside of the classroom.
 Therefore, it is our goal to maximize students' learning and development, and promote their health, safety and welfare.
 In this regard, USF has implemented a Parental Notification Policy in compliance with the request of the Florida Board of Education.
 The Parental Notification Policy permits the University to inform parents or guardians when their dependent student, under the age of 21, has been found in violation of the University's alcohol and substance abuse policy.